Skip to content

 During our 7th Grade Amazing Race Tallest Tower Challenge, students earned 2 note cards and 6 inches of tape for every correct math challenge question they completed.
 With only 10 minutes to plan, design, and build, this group demonstrated impressive teamwork and creativity by constructing a 24-inch freestanding tower!

-8 days ago, Clark Middle School
+about 2 months ago, Clark Middle School

 tower winners